COST GUIDES

 Installation costs for a condensing boiler are usually around £1,500.

-Pros of a condensing boiler
+Pros and cons of a condensing boiler

 Instead of allowing heat to be wasted in the flue, these boilers are designed to not only trap the heat but also use the latent heat from condensation.